hirohitokato/ToMarkdownTable/README.md

 2. Double click **mdtable.popclipext**
 3. Restart PopClip

-**NOTE**: Since this is not an official extension, choose 'Install "To markdown table"'.
+**NOTE**: Since this is not an official extension, you will see the following alert.
+Choose 'Install "To markdown table"'.
 ![Choose Install](images/installation_alert.png)

 ## How to use